libsabl/patterns/patterns/storage-pool.md

 The primary purpose of describing this pattern is to set common expectations for [how pooled connections and transactions should behave](#basic-pattern) in asynchronous programming.
 The most important concept is distinguishing between **closing** pools or connections and **cancelling** operations via the contexts provided to pools, connections, transactions, or individual storage operations.

 The design of the top-level storage interfaces as well as the derived relational interfaces is based on the go standard library [`database/sql` package](https://pkg.go.dev/database/sql).
 That package actually does not define explicit interfaces for the pool (`DB`), connection (`Conn`), or transaction (`Txn`) types.
 This work extracts the common patterns implicit in that package.
-One minor difference is the that `commit` and `rollback` methods of the `Txn` interface accept a [context](./context.md).

 ## Transaction workflows